orion-cirb/Mito_Morph_Astro/README.md

 3D images taken with a x60 objective

-1 channel: *Alexa Fluor 488:* GFP-marked mitochondrial network
+*Alexa Fluor 488* channel: GFP-marked mitochondrial network

 With each image should be provided a *.zip* file with the same name, containing a ROI surrounding each astrocyte + a point in the middle of each cell body.

 ### Plugin description

-* Detect mitochondria with DoG + Triangle threshold
+* Detect mitochondria with DoG + Triangle thresholding
 * Skeletonize mitochondria network to get the number of branches, their length, etc...